toxyl/ossh/README.md

 Shows the logs of the oSSH instance.
 The output can be filtered by subsystem and message type.
 A single click on a filter selects it and deselects all others of the same type.
 Use CTRL+Click to toggle filters.

 ### Config Editor
 You can edit the entire config via the dashboard.
-The reload functionality provided by it, however, will not restart the [Fake [SSH Server](#fake-ssh-server) or the [Sync Server](#sync-server).
+The reload functionality provided by it, however, will not restart the [Fake SSH Server](#fake-ssh-server) or the [Sync Server](#sync-server).
 It is most useful to update command responses on the fly without having to restart the oSSH service.

 ### Payloads Viewer
 Here you can review the latest payloads.
 The overview is sorted newest first.
 Select a payload to view the recording (input & output) of it.
-Sometimes payloads can get damaged (e.g. transfer error, out of disk space), the player then shows a blinking cursor in the upper right.
+Sometimes payloads can get damaged (e.g. transfer error, out of disk space), then the player shows a blinking cursor in the upper right.

 ### IP Whitelist
 Whitelisted IPs are allowed to access the dashboard.
 HTTP requests from all other IPs will be redirected to themselves.